Justice unveils plan for state 'comeback'

 CHARLESTON — West Virginia Gov. Jim Justice on Monday unveiled the highlights of his plan to bring West Virginia businesses back open amid the pandemic.

-It will take three days of the percentage of positives among tests taken being less than 3% for the state to begin to moving forward with the plan, Justice said.
-As of 10 a.m., Monday's rate was 2.47%, and Justice said he was confident by the end of the day, Monday would be counted as Day 1 toward the three-day guide.
+It will take three days of the percentage of positive results among tests taken being less than 3% for the state to move forward with the plan, Justice said.
+As of 5 p.m., Monday’s rate was 2.49%, and Justice said he was confident by the end of the day, Monday would be counted as Day 1 toward the three-day guide.

-Week 1 will be elective procedures at hospitals and other health care providers such as dentistry and mental health, and testing of day care staff members.
-If numbers continue to trend positively, Week 2 will small businesses with less than 10 employees; professional services like hair salons; and outdoor dining at restaurants.
+Week 1 of the reopening plan will allow elective procedures at hospitals and other health care providers such as dentistry and mental health, and testing of day care staff members.
+If numbers continue to trend positively, Week 2 will allow small businesses with less than 10 employees; professional services like hair salons; and outdoor dining at restaurants, to resume.
 Churches and funeral homes will also be able to have gatherings, but with social distancing measures, such as sitting every other pew.

 Weeks 3-6 will see other businesses open up, including inside restaurants, parks, casinos, hotels, government offices and remaining small businesses.